 Animal and human sacrifices of all ages… Attempts are being to break the gates to the underground.

 Anyone who reads this document will realize that the full moon is also of great importance to them.
 And did you know that the full moon on Halloween is rarer than the white Stars?
-The last full moon on Halloween took place in 2001 (shortly after agenda 9/11), and the next one will be in 2020 (during the COVID-1984 Agenda).
-Not only that: Tomorrow’s full moon is also the Blue Moon, a much rarer phenomenon.
+The last full moon on Halloween took place in 2001 (shortly after agenda 9/11), and the most recent one was in 2020 (during the COVID-1984 Agenda).

 And to get ritual supplies, enough children run unsupervised at night, just saying (even if statistically there is no increase in child abductions on Halloween).